 Pat, Your Pet Dematting tool, with its multi-utility, ergonomic design, and durability, is easily the best grooming brush for german shepherd.

-6. Go Pets Grooming Tool For Large Dogs
+6. Go Pets Grooming Tool

 A professional-grade grooming tool that takes care of tangled and matted hair and also doubles as a deshedder.
 Go Pets Grooming tool is a double-sided stainless steel grooming tool with dual layers of teeth that efficiently takes care of even the most stubborn knots and is an ideal Dematting and de-shedding tool.
 A side of twenty-three perfectly rounded rust-free stainless teeth takes care of combing and de-shedding needs, while the side with twelve teeth is ideal for de-matting.
 The teeth take care of the hair and are easy on the skin.